-Members of the public and companies may instruct barristers directly, and therefore reduce legal fees by obtaining specialist legal advice and representation directly without the involvement of a solicitor.
+Members of the public and companies may instruct barristers directly and therefore reduce legal fees by obtaining specialist legal advice and representation directly without the involvement of a solicitor.
 The Bar Standards Board's current guidance on instructing a barrister can be found here.

-Senior Clerk, Paul Outen (email@example.com, 0207 478 2802) or First Junior Clerk Michael Cross (Michael.firstname.lastname@example.org, 020 7 489 2887) will offer free advice initially as to whether direct access is appropriate for your circumstances.
+Senior Clerk, Paul Outen (firstname.lastname@example.org, 0207 478 2802) or First Junior Clerk Russell Good (email@example.com, 020 7 489 2887) will offer free advice initially as to whether direct access is appropriate for your circumstances.

 Our barristers have a professional duty to consider the needs of a client.
 Should it become necessary to instruct a solicitor, Chambers will advise upon a suitably qualified solicitor.